Note: If your pot has holes at the bottom, be sure to seal the holes with Hydraulic Cement. For the how to guide, click the following link:

 *Hint: For the first coat, it is a good idea to not coat the top 10% of the pot to avoid color matching issues* with the finish coat

 Step 3: Allow the first coat of Thuroseal to dry for 24 hours before applying second coat.

 Step 4: For the second coat, repeat the entire process, this time sealing the pot all the way to the rim.

 *Hint: Use blue painter’s tape around the base of the rim to keep a clean rim and establish a solid line all the way around the pot.*

 Wait 2 days after the second coat before you start the rinse cycles for the pot.
 The rinse cycles help to neutralize the PH and the lye that is present in the concrete mixture.
 Neutralizing the PH is key to sustaining a healthy ecosystem in your pot.

-Step 1: Brush the inside of the pot with one cup of white vinegar for a small Pot and 2 for larger pots. or 1 pound of Rock salt, and fill the pot with water.
+Step 1: Brush the inside of the pot with one cup of white vinegar for a small pot and two cups for larger pots then fill the pot with water, or second option add 1 pound of Rock salt to the pot and fill the pot with water.

-Step 2: Allow water/vinegar or salt mixture to sit for 24 hours.
+Step 2: Allow water with vinegar or salt mixture to sit for 24 hours.
 After the 24 hours, empty out water mixture.

 Repeat step 2 once more, again waiting 24 hours before you empty out the water.